haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 Distance restraints are defined as:

 <pre style="background-color:#DAE4E7">
-assi (selection1) (selection2) distance, lower-bound correction, upper-bound correction
+assign (selection1) (selection2) distance, lower-bound correction, upper-bound correction
 </pre>

 The lower limit for the distance is calculated as: distance minus lower-bound